-Pan Seared Garlic Butter Steak & Mushroom Cream Sauce is a perfect dinner for date night week night or any occasion that deserves something charred and extra juicy on the table.
+Pan Seared Garlic Butter Steak & Mushroom Cream Sauce is a perfect dinner for any occasion!

 Pan seared steaks are my love language.
 Being brought up in a carnivore’s house, steak was available on our dining table at least once a week.
 Breakfast or dinner, it didn’t matter.
-I had no hope of even trying to become a vegetarian.
-When I DID try to refuse meat, my garlic mother would go out of her way to fry up some churrascos (steaks) and just the smell of her steaks charring in the frying pan was enough to push me over the edge.
-I couldn’t do it.
-I have zero will power.
-My Uruguayan father’s signature dish is a big, fat, juicy churrasco with a good drizzling of Chimichurri AND a fried egg.
+Just the smell of steaks charring in a frying pan is enough to push us over the edge.
+My Uruguayan father’s signature dish is a big, fat, juicy steak with a good drizzling of Chimichurri AND a fried egg.

-Perfect Pan Seared Garlic Butter Steak & Mushroom Cream Sauce
+Perfect Pan Seared Garlic Butter Steak & Creamy Mushroom Sauce

 - Preheat your pan until smoking.
 I use a cast iron skillet, but a frying pan works just as well.
 Add in a drizzle of canola oil and season steaks with salt and pepper just before they go in to your pan.